 From the viewpoint of access security, the three levels are hierarchically organized.
-Operator level is the basic level.
-Most people authorized to use the Model 125 are authorized to use at least some of the functions available at the operator level.
+Operator level is the basic level; all people authorized to use the Model 125 are authorized to use the operator level.

 System level is a "step above" operator level.
-Those for whom system level is authorized may need to use a system-level password or have system-level privilege to access that level.
+Those for whom system level is authorized must either use a system-level password or have system-level privilege to access the level.

 Administrator level is two "steps above" operator level.
 When administrator level is authorized for an individual, he or she is automatically granted system-level access as well.
-Authorization for administrator level can require an additional password, or a privilege level that includes operator, system, and administrator.
+Administrator level requires an additional password, or a privilege level that includes operator, system, and administrator.